Promotion and consecutive-year increment in job (Jun 2017)

 On top of this, we were even able to plan and arrange for a holiday over the New Year’s weekend.
 This was after we had confirmed on the house, as we couldn’t fix any plans prior to this.
 Amazingly, we managed to book some incredible places for a week’s break, that allowed us to holiday bringing our pet along, at the end of November no less.
 His grace is simply unbelievable!
 All praise and glory to Jesus! – J. M. Koh

 Permanent job after 9 months of applications (Dec 2015)

-I ramped up my efforts and sent in a video introduction of myself and my skills and experience with my applications, but as the move date came near I still had not even landed an interview, much less a job offer, something which I had never encountered before in all of my working years.
+I ramped up my efforts and sent in a video introduction of myself and my skills and experience with my applications, but as the move date came near I still had not even landed an interview, much less a job offer.
+This was something I had never encountered before in all of my working years.
 Finally I got an interview just before we were due to fly and my hopes were raised as I met the prospective employer and had a good interview just after we arrived in Auckland.
 Nonetheless my hopes were dashed just a few days later when I received an email from the manager informing that they had offered the job to someone else.

-Sometime in May, almost 3 months after we arrived, when we were a church conference I received a Linkedmail from a HR personnel of a company that I had applied to previously asking me to get in touch.
+Sometime in May, almost 3 months after we arrived, we were at a church conference when I received a LinkedIn message from a HR personnel of a company that I had applied to previously, asking me to get in touch.
 I did, and that led to an interview.
 Within the week, they asked me back again, and offered me a permanent job with no probation period and a pay that exceeded our expectations!
 God was so gracious that on the very day marking 3 months of our arrival, we were able to celebrate with a nice dinner giving praise to His goodness and faithfulness.
 This was not a job that came through any of our connections or our efforts, it was all by the grace and unmerited favour of Jesus!
 All praise and glory to Jesus! – TJ Koh